dfinity/portal/docs/developer-docs/backend/rust/multiply-dependency.md

 To start the network locally:

-1. Check that you are still in the root directory for your project, if needed.
+- #### Step 1:  Check that you are still in the root directory for your project, if needed.

-2. Start the local canister execution environment on your computer in the background by running the following command:
+- #### Step 2:  Start the local canister execution environment on your computer in the background by running the following command:

     ``` bash
     dfx start --clean --background